 b. completes safeguarding training, together with any additional training that may have been identified by any relevant risk assessment processes Prior to engaging in a regulated activity.

 ii.
-Monitor the safeguarding training undertaken by those working on behalf of the College in their area and provide details to the HR Manager for recording.
+Monitor the safeguarding training undertaken by those working on behalf of the College in their area and provide details to Human Resources for recording.

-A list of those roles which require training is available from the HR Manager.
+A list of those roles which require training is available from Human Resources.

 a.
-It is the responsibility of the College Council to agree whether a DBS check is required for a role which is to be recruited to.
+It is the responsibility of the Head of Human Resources to determine with the Safeguarding Officer what level of DBS check may be required for a role which is to be recruited to.

 b.
-Appropriate DBS checks will be undertaken as standard via the HR department when recruiting to the roles of: Porter, Admissions Tutor, Schools Liaison Officer, Tutorial Office Manager, Nurse and Counsellor, and any other role that the College Council sees appropriate and as deemed appropriate under legislation.
+Appropriate DBS checks will be undertaken as appropriate via the HR department when recruiting to the roles in the following departments: Porters' Lodge, Tutorial Office, Wellbeing, Admissions, Access & Student Recruitment and any other relevant role that the College Council sees appropriate and as deemed appropriate under legislation.
 The College will undertake additional pre-employment checks where necessary as part of its safeguarding duty, including checking the accreditation of anyone employed by the College as a healthcare or psychotherapy professional such as a Counsellor or Nurse.
 References from recent previous employers will also be sought.

 c.
 The Safeguarding Officer may refer someone to the DBS as per the guidance.